 Henk van der Spoel, who uses the pseudonym Wasco (or G. Wasco), is a representative of the Pseudo-Naïve comics school.
 He studied at the AKI in Enschede and the Rijksacademie in Amsterdam.
-Since the late 1980s, he self-publishes and prints his own magazines and books.
+He self-publishes and prints his own magazines and books since the late 1980s.
 His 'Wasco's Weekblad' was launched in 1989, and in this irregular appearing "weekly" he printed the first episodes of his 'Apenootjes' strip.

 As Wanda Scott, he has published erotic work like 'Dotty Wervelwind', the 'Fantoma' series, 'Wanda's X-Rated Drawings' and 'Jungle Meisje en de Geheime Grot'.
 Discovered by Joost Swarte, Wasco can be called an "artist's artist".
 He has a large fanbase among Dutch comic artist, especially for his uncompromising, personal and abstract style.

 Midgutopia by Wanda Scott (Zone 5300 #102, 2013)

 In July 2006, Wasco opened an exposition in Galerie Lambiek, with many original drawings, paintings and sculptures.
 Apart from comics and art, Wasco also sings in the bands Heveg and De MoMa's (the 'Mothers of Modern Art').
 In March 2010, Wasco was hosting a new exposition in Galerie Lambiek.